 Why I love it: Wanida is on my list of best all-time Thai dramas because it is set in a different time.
 The costumes in this film do not disappoint with cute a-line dresses, 40s hairstyles, and a Thai twist.
 The plot, though starts off high-handed, is actually pretty well thought out as the story goes on, and there is significantly less yelling and screaming than the usual Thai lakorns.

 Character-wise, I do love a strong female lead, and Wanida is strong-willed, independent, and very talented.
 Major Prajak is oblivious to all the manipulations of his ex-girlfriend and mother (which can be a tad annoying), but he turns out okay in the end.
 Wanida is one of my top 3 go-to Thai lakorns.

-Plot: Doctor Thipthara, or Nam (meaning water), is the youngest of quadruplets of Adisuan family.
+Plot: Doctor Thipthara, or Nam (meaning water), is the youngest of quadruplets of the Adisuan family.
 As she is working in the hospital, a badly injured man, Phuwanet, shows up under her care.
-Nam believes that Phuwanet is out of a home and job so as he is healing, she offers him a position on their family farm.
+Nam believes that Phuwanet is homeless and out of a job so as he is healing, she offers him a position on their family farm.

 Phuwanet is actually the crown prince of Parawat and had just escaped an assassination attempt on his life.
 So he decides to go into hiding by letting Nam believe he is homeless.

 Why I love it: The 4 Hearts of the Mountain series was the beginning of a new phase of Thai actors and actresses making this one of the best all-time Thai dramas.
 The family dynamics just hook you in starting with Nam.
 When you find out she’s the only girl out of 4 quadruplets, you know there is going to be some good brother plotting schemes.